 9. Golf Course Caddy

 The base pay isn’t great, typically working out to near local minimum wage.
 The opportunities aren’t super plentiful either, unless you’re fortunate enough to live in an area with more country clubs than grocery stores.
-But golf caddies do OK for themselves thanks to generous tips that, per the PGA, range up to 50% of the green fee — which can exceed $100 per group on summer weekends.
+But golf caddies do OK for themselves thanks to generous tips that, per the PGA, range up to 50% of the greens fee — which can exceed $200 per group on summer weekends, and more at fancier courses.
 Add in the sunshine and the free exercise, and caddying can be an enjoyable, decent-paying gig.

 Caddying is physically demanding, even for able-bodied young people — you’ll need to walk the entire course at least once per day, jog for wayward balls, and carry your clients’ bags.
 Caddying also requires familiarity with the game of golf, including club selection, although new caddies generally receive basic training before they’re cleared to work the course.
 On the plus side, where local labor laws permit, caddying is open to applicants as young as 14.